 “Yes,” I said, looking at him directly.
 “In fact, twice.”

-Before I could even take a breath, he responded, with more than a touch of sarcasm, “Well, if I’d known that, I wouldn’t have asked you out.”
+Before I could take another breath, he responded, an amused sarcasm oozing out of him.
+“Well, if I’d known that, I wouldn’t have asked you out.”

-I sat there, feeling as if he’d dumped a load of sticky, smelly, wet, poop-y mud on my head.
+I sat there, feeling as if he’d dumped a load of sticky, smelly mud on my head.
 I felt dirty.
-Unclean.
-Inferior.
+And definitely inferior.

-What it took some time to understand was that, quite inadvertently, Jeff did me a favor.
-His comment made me confront what a lot of people might think or believe or say behind my back.
-At least he’d said it to my face.
-It was time to confront my fear of judgment and its power.
+It took time to realize that Jeff, quite inadvertently, had done me a favor.
+By saying the words I feared to my face, I was forced to confront what a lot of people might believe or say behind my back.
+I was officially confronting my fear of judgment and its power.

-I did also pray at the time for his future patients – that he would grant them more compassion, or at least take a moment to find out more detail before he judged them that harshly or quickly.
-He knew nothing about me other than the facts — and the facts seemed to be all he needed to swiftly kick me to the curb.
+When I think about Jeff now, I hope that he’d grant his future patients more compassion, or at least take a moment to find out more detail before he judged them to conclusions.
+He knew nothing about me other than the facts I’d shared, and the facts seemed to be all he needed to swiftly kick me to the curb.

-I have something to celebrate.
-My book, Perfectly Hidden Depression: How to Break Free from the Perfectionism that Masks Your Depression has been published.
-I’ve worked for more than five years on researching the topic of how shame and perfectionism can mask actual depression — quite well.
+Before my book Perfectly Hidden Depression: How to Break Free from the Perfectionism that Masks Your Depression was published, I’d worked for more than five years on researching how shame and perfectionism can mask actual depression — quite well.
 In fact, dangerously well.

 My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
 But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.